-I have chosen the repertoire for this CD by design, fluke, inspiration and bloody mindedness.
+I have chosen the repertoire for this recording by design, fluke, inspiration and bloody mindedness.
 There is an art of songwriting in this country that is less influenced by our American cousins than our much nearer neighbours (and my relatives!).
-I include the Harburg and the Porter because they set the scene for a Paris which probably only ever existed in the imagination, but is no less real for that.
+I included the Harburg and the Porter because they set the scene for a Paris which probably only ever existed in the imagination, but is no less real for that.
 The translated songs are rendered in the closest way to their original French texts.
 Each song came through its own little struggle one way or another, and I love them all.

-Ne Me Quitte Pas
+Ne Me Quitte Pas - Jacques Brel

 For years I sang this song in the well-known McKuen translation.
-I asked Des to give me an accurate rendering of the French, and immediately knew that the song would be heard anew in this contemporary setting.
+I asked Des to give me an accurate rendering of the French and immediately knew that the song would be heard anew in this contemporary setting.
 I had always sung the McKuen as if it were about someone dying.
 In fact, in those days I sang it for my friend George who died after a trip we took together to Kenya.
 This version, it seems to me, is for old lovers.
-For saying those desperate words to me, and for making me say it to them.
+For saying those desperate words to me and for making me say it to them.

-Sunday Morning St Denis
+Sunday Morning St Denis - Robb Johnson

-I Love Paris
+I Love Paris - Cole Porter

 I do love Paris, but for me it also has a desperate sadness.
 I spent a weekend there many years ago with a lover who died soon afterwards.
 That weekend was the last time I saw him.
 I've not spent a weekend there with a lover since.

 Brel's song of facing death on a remote colonial island amongst strangers is translated by Robb Johnson.
-Chansons deal with complex emotions, and this song is full of them; contradiction, irony, anger, and the sense of bitter peace that comes after they all pass.
+Chansons deal with complex emotions and this song is full of them; contradiction, irony, anger and the sense of bitter peace that comes after they all pass.
 As we all do, eventually.

-Fran Landesman's working of the Prévert Piaf showsong races like a runaway train of thoughts.
+Fran Landesman's working of the Prévert Piaf show song races like a runaway train of thoughts.
 Defiant, this is a survival song, a Gloria Gaynor of a chanson.

 Ferré's eloquent revisit of student haunts is beautifully translated by Des De Moor.
-I wanted to sing this because it's rich and resonant, with the sense of sadness that comes with looking back at former glories, and knowing how things are in the present.
+I wanted to sing this because it's rich and resonant, with the sense of sadness that comes with looking back at former glories and knowing how things are in the present.
 In the cold light of day.

 I loved this song from the minute I heard it.
 For anyone who has ever travelled a certain road to and from meetings with a lover.
 Finding, after the affair is over, that the memories are not of the sex, or the passion, but of the journey.
 The rain on the train window.
 The light on the landscape.
 And the landscape that was Brel's.
 His flatlands.
 His

 Simon Wallace suggested this beautiful Yip Harburg classic and I immediately jumped at it.
 It sets the scene, and his arrangement with its Yiddish inflections took it somewhere else again.
 As though one were in some old sepia-tinged Bing Crosby film by a rococo fountain.
 Wearing a frock.

-Brel's brutally honest vision of long love, and the price paid for it.
+Brel's brutally honest vision of long love and the price paid for it.
 Singing this is like pulling your emotions through a meat grinder.
 There's only the bone left.
 But it's a beautiful bone.

 This Ferré really packs a punch.
-I've never slept with a poet, and now I know why.
+I've never slept with a poet and now I know why.

-The Space In Between
+The Space In Between - Barb Jungr & James Tomalin

 Sometimes you mistakenly think the power of love can heal someone else.
 Actually, the someone it heals is you.
 Amazing.

-I used to sing this when we were touring with Julian Clary, and we used to do the full Piaf monty as it were.
+I used to sing this when we were touring with Julian Clary and we used to do the full Piaf-Monty as it were.
 But I wanted to do something very different with it and this version, which is the translation Piaf herself used in English, seemed to me so much more modern than the usual one.
-A really contemporary "find yourself" song, a ‘Thelma and Louise' chanson.
+A really contemporary ‘find yourself' song; a ‘Thelma and Louise' chanson.